Writing Excuses 8.49: Hard Social Science Fiction with Joel Shepherd

 If hard science fiction is an exploration of what is technically, physically possible given a set of circumstances, hard social science fiction is no different.
 Further than that, however, good research in the social sciences will allow an author to build complex and realistic plots, stories in which character motivations go much further than picking a side.

-Writing Prompt: Pick two people on the same side of a conflict, but give them completely different motivations for fighting on that side.
+Homework: Pick two people on the same side of a conflict, but give them completely different motivations for fighting on that side.